OP-ED: Is Cyber Fraud Breaking Frontiers?

 Effects:

 The impacts of a single, successful cyber fraud attack can have far-reaching implications including financial losses and loss of consumer confidence and trust.
 The overall monetary impact of cyber fraud on society and government is estimated to be billions of dollars a year.
-It is no wonder statistics estimate that the cyber fraud has grown to become a hundred billion industry world over and it is expected to triple by 2025.
+It is no wonder statistics estimate that cyber fraud has grown to become a hundred billion industry globally and it is expected to triple by 2025.
 The most outstanding effect remains the jeopardisation of financial transaction integrity.

 Response of the law:

 I have previously expressed reservations over the depth of this definition’s coverage vis-à-vis modern cyber fraud.
-Also given that this is from over 13 years ago, it’s spirit didn’t foresee and is out of touch with the rate of sophistication in computing power, emerging technologies and other variables that have made the modern threat landscape murky waters for the authorities and victims.
+Also given that this is from over 13 years ago, its spirit didn’t foresee and is out of touch with the rate of sophistication in computing power, emerging technologies, and other variables that have made the modern threat landscape murky waters for the authorities and victims.

 … the internet, in particular, was a great tool for scammers and other miscreants, since it allowed them to ply their trade while hiding behind a shield of digital anonymity

-I have since harboured a fresh perspective that differs from that position which is that emerging technologies such general purpose and generative artificial intelligence have made it easier for rogue cyber actors to execute their attacks in ways that are so deceptive the victims will usually never see it coming.
+I have since harbored a fresh perspective that differs from that position which is that emerging technologies such as general purpose and generative artificial intelligence have made it easier for rogue cyber actors to execute their attacks in ways that are so deceptive the victims will usually never see it coming.

 What needs to be done:

-Increased research into the modes, the threat vulnerabilities that allow rogue cyber actors to prey in the unsuspecting victims.
+Increased research into the modes, and the threat vulnerabilities that allow rogue cyber actors to prey in the unsuspecting victims.
 This will inform efforts for continuous policy development so that laws maintain their relevance in a contemporary setting.
 Incidentally, an amendment of Section 19 of the Computer Misuse Act Cap.
 96 will ensure that we maintain the relevance of that very provision.

-Awareness at critical levels enables and promotes the identification and reporting of the cyber fraud attacks.
+Awareness at critical levels enables and promotes the identification and reporting of cyber fraud attacks.
 Conducting cyber awareness amongst the employees of these financial institutions and the law enforcement agencies such as the cybercrimes division of police on electronic fraud, investigation and as I previously opined, inculcation of threat intelligence know-how to detect these threats as and when they are posed and to devise measures to counter these threats.

 As I take leave of the matter …

-Digital financial services (DFS) hold great promise as a means to enable financial inclusion and thus help improve people’s lives.
-Due to the impact of technology in the banking sector, customers are moving away from using cash and checks and relying more on electronic banking to complete transactions.
 We need a proactive approach to policing online fraud in the banking sector of Uganda.
-This will take a concerted effort from all parties along the value chain, those that develop these technologies, the financial institutions who roll-out or deploy them, the regulator and the users of these technologies.
+This will take a concerted effort from all parties along the value chain, those that develop these technologies, the financial institutions that roll out or deploy them, the regulator, and the users of these technologies.